ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     4201915cc3b2        hyperledger/fabric-couchdb:s390x-0.4.15   "tini -- /docker-ent…"   2 minutes ago       Up 2 minutes        4369/tcp, 9100/tcp, 0.0.0.0:5984->5984/tcp                                  couchdb0
     bcuser@ubuntu18042:~/zmarbles$

+**Step 4.8:** Try this variant of the *docker ps* command that uses the *--format** option to show only a subset of the information shown in the previous caommand:

+    bcuser@ubuntu18042:~/zmarbles$ docker ps --all --format '{{.Names}}\t\t {{.Status}}' cli		 Up About a minute
+    peer1.unitedmarbles.com		 Up About a minute
+    peer0.marblesinc.com		 Up About a minute
+    peer0.unitedmarbles.com		 Up 2 minutes
+    peer1.marblesinc.com		 Up About a minute
+    couchdb1		 Up About a minute
+    couchdb2		 Up About a minute
+    ca_Org1		 Up 2 minutes
+    ca_Org0		 Up 2 minutes
+    orderer.blockchain.com		 Up 2 minutes
+    couchdb3		 Up 2 minutes
+    couchdb0		 Up 2 minutes

 Section 5 - Create a channel in the Hyperledger Fabric network
 ==============================================================